Skip to main content

 What is a CAM recovery ratio and what is a good benchmark?

 The recovery ratio is total CAM recovered from tenants divided by total recoverable operating expenses.
 A ratio of 1.0 (100%) means you recovered every dollar you were entitled to.
 Industry benchmarks vary by property type: office portfolios average 92-96%, retail averages 88-94%, and industrial averages 95-98%.
-Any ratio below 90% signals significant leakage worth investigating.
+Any ratio below 90% signals a significant recovery gap worth investigating.

-How does the cap rate multiplier amplify CAM leakage into property value loss?
+How does the cap rate multiplier amplify a CAM recovery gap into property value loss?

-What are the most common sources of CAM leakage?
+What are the most common sources of a CAM recovery gap?

 How often should I audit my recovery ratio?

 At minimum, review your recovery ratio during every annual reconciliation.
-Best practice is quarterly monitoring — compare year-to-date recoveries against year-to-date expenses to catch leakage early.
+Best practice is quarterly monitoring.
+Compare year-to-date recoveries against year-to-date expenses to catch a recovery gap early.
 When the ratio drops below your historical baseline by more than 2 percentage points, investigate immediately.
 New leases, tenant moveouts, and expense reclassifications are the most common triggers for ratio changes.

 How do institutional investors evaluate recovery ratios during acquisitions?

 Institutional buyers and their advisors scrutinize recovery ratios as part of due diligence.
-A low recovery ratio signals either sloppy property management or lease structures that limit recovery — both of which reduce the bid price.
-Buyers will discount the property's NOI by the expected leakage, then apply the cap rate to the reduced NOI.
+A low recovery ratio signals either sloppy property management or lease structures that limit recovery.
+Both reduce the bid price.
+Buyers will discount the property's NOI by the expected recovery gap, then apply the cap rate to the reduced NOI.
 Cleaning up recovery gaps before a sale directly increases the sale price through the cap rate multiplier.